-This interview with the Arpenteur lads first appeared in our last Pica~Post zine, but seeing as we've just made some clothes with them (which will be unleashed at 10:00 on Thursday the 19th of October), now seemed like a good time to whack it online...
+This interview with the Arpenteur lads first appeared in a Pica~Post zine a few years ago, but seeing as we've just got some new bits from the French work-wear masters, now seemed like an alright time to give it another look;

 If you’re reading this, there’s a 59% chance that you’ve already heard of Arpenteur.

 But for that remaining 41%, here’s a few interesting facts...

 - It was founded in 2011 by two cousins.

 - All their stuff is made in France.

 It’s basically the sort of stuff you’d wear if you were wandering a desolate beach in search of wave-worn pebbles that reminded you of a long lost lover, or perhaps you were sat slowly supping a glass of red wine on the cobbled streets of a distant Alpine village... if any of that makes sense?

 We interviewed them a few years ago, back when we first started stocking their wares, but when we heard that main-men Marc (on the left in that picture above) and Laurent (on the right) were in Manchester for an afternoon, it seemed only right to charge up the Dictaphone batteries and have a good ol’ pow-wow...